Risk Factors Dashboard

 Operational Risks

-Because our business is concentrated in the life science and medical devices industries in Puerto Rico, the United States, Europe and Brazil, any changes in those industries or in those markets could impair our ability to generate revenue and realize a profit.
+Because our business is concentrated in the life science and medical devices industries in Puerto Rico, the United States and Europe, any changes in those industries or in those markets could impair our ability to generate revenue and realize a profit.

-Puerto Rico’s economy, including its governmental budgetary constraints and the impact of hurricanes or any other natural disasters, including earthquakes, may affect the willingness of businesses to commence or expand operations in Puerto Rico, or may also consider closing operations located in Puerto Rico.
+Puerto Rico’s economy, including its governmental budgetary constraints, declining population growth, and the impact of hurricanes or any other natural disasters, including earthquakes, may affect the willingness of businesses to commence or expand operations in Puerto Rico, or may also consider closing operations located in Puerto Rico.

-As a result of Puerto Rico’s governmental budgetary constraints being imposed by the Oversight and Management Board for Puerto Rico under the Puerto Rico Management and Economic Stability Act (PROMESA), and the impacts of hurricanes or other natural disasters, including earthquakes, businesses may be reluctant to establish or expand their operations in Puerto Rico, or might consider closing operations currently in Puerto Rico.
+As a result of Puerto Rico’s governmental budgetary constraints being imposed by the Oversight and Management Board for Puerto Rico under the Puerto Rico Management and Economic Stability Act (PROMESA), the declining population growth, and the impacts of hurricanes or other natural disasters, including earthquakes, businesses may be reluctant to establish or expand their operations in Puerto Rico, or might consider closing operations currently in Puerto Rico.
 Also, the damage resulting from the hurricanes or other natural disasters to the operating conditions of our clients, and insufficient federal recovery and rebuilding assistance may cause lasting and severe damage to the island’s economic base.
-The damage resulting from hurricanes or other natural disasters to the operating conditions of our clients, and insufficient federal recovery and rebuilding assistance may cause lasting and severe damage to the island’s economic base.
 Furthermore, since Puerto Rico’s economy is petroleum-based, the fluctuating price of oil, combined with Puerto Rico’s debt, and a weak energy infrastructure, may make Puerto Rico a less attractive place to expand existing operations or commence new business activities.
-Further, since Puerto Rico’s economy is petroleum-based, the fluctuating price of oil, combined with Puerto Rico’s high level of debt, may make Puerto Rico a less attractive place to expand existing operations or commence new business activities.
 In the event that companies in the pharmaceutical and related industries decide not to commence new operations or not to expand their existing operations in Puerto Rico, or consider closing operations in Puerto Rico, the demand for our services could be negatively affected.

 Because our business is dependent upon a small number of clients, the loss of a major client could impair our ability to operate profitably.

 Our business is currently and has historically been dependent upon a small number of clients.
-During the years ended October 31, 2022 and 2021, a small number of clients accounted for a disproportionately large percentage of our revenue.
-In the years ended October 31, 2022 and 2021, three customers accounted for, in aggregate, approximately 38.8% and 40.9% of total revenue, respectively.
-In the years ended October 31, 2020 and 2019, five customers accounted for, in aggregate, approximately 64.3% and 60.9% of total revenue, respectively.
+During the years ended October 31, 2024 and 2023, a small number of clients accounted for a disproportionately large percentage of our revenue.
+In the years ended October 31, 2024 and 2023, three customers accounted for, in aggregate, approximately 38.1% and 37.5% of total revenue, respectively.

 The loss of, or significant reduction in the scope of work performed for, or any significant change in the financial terms related to, any major customer could impair our ability to operate profitably.
 We cannot assure that we will not sustain significant decreases in revenue from our major customers or that we will be able to replace any major customers or the resulting decline in revenue.